Tea Tree Oil: An Acne Treatment That Thrashes Benzoyl Peroxide

 This post contains affiliate links from which I earn a commission.
 Click here to read my affiliate policy.

-Tea tree oil clears acne and skin.Tea tree oil is a pale yellow to nearly clear oil extracted from the leaves of the melaleuca alternifolia plant in Australia.
+Tea tree oil clears acne and skin.Tea tree oil is a pale yellow to nearly clear oil extracted from the leaves of the Melaleuca alternifolia plant from Australia.

-Its history is long, as for centuries, Aboriginals along the East coast crushed the leaves into a paste and dressed wounds with it, to prevent bacterial infection.
+For centuries, Aboriginals along the east coast crushed the leaves into a paste and used it dress wounds, to prevent bacterial infection.
 Later, the oils were extracted from the leaves and used against a sore throat or cough.

-Today, tea tree oil is still a staple of the cupboards of most natural remedy lovers.
-Its antibacterial properties against diseases like athlete’s foot and dermatitis are legendary…
+Today, tea tree oil is still a staple in the cupboards of many natural remedy lovers.
+Its antibacterial properties are legendary, whether it’s against athlete’s foot or atopic dermatitis…

-STUDY ONE: a double blind experiment from 2007 which gathered 60 patients with mild to moderate acne.
-They were randomly divided into two groups of 30, and given either a placebo or 5% tea tree oil gel.
-Both the total lesions count (TLC) index and the acne severity index (ASI) were used.
+ONE: a double blind experiment from 2007, which gathered 60 patients with mild to moderate acne.
+They were randomly divided into two groups of 30, and given either a placebo or a 5% tea tree oil gel.
+Both total lesions count (TLC) and the acne severity index (ASI) were used as measurements.

-There were no significant differences in age, gender, nationality and other demographic characteristics.
-Nevertheless, after 45 days, the tea tree oil patients enjoyed a far faster reduction in acne.
+There were no significant differences in age, gender, nationality, or other demographic characteristics.
+Nevertheless, after 45 days, the tea tree oil patients enjoyed far faster reductions in acne.

-Tea tree oil gel was 3.55 times and 5.75 times more effective than placebo at reducing TLC and ASI.
+Tea tree oil gel was 3.55 times and 5.75 times more effective than placebo at reducing TLC and ASI respectively.
 The scientists concluded that “topical 5% tea tree oil is an effective treatment for mild to moderate acne vulgaris”.

-STUDY TWO – in a 2002 experiment, 27 patients were injected with the immune agent histamine, to induce inflammation in the skin.
-After 20 minutes, 21 patients received 100% tea tree oil with the other 6 receiving paraffin oil.
+TWO – in a 2002 experiment, 27 patients were injected with the immune system agent histamine, in order to induce inflammation in their skin.
+After 20 minutes, 21 patients received 100% tea tree oil, while the other 6 received paraffin oil.

-Paraffin failed to calm the redness and swelling, but tea tree oil succeeded within 10 minutes.
-That’s good news, because acne is an inflammatory disease at its root.
+The paraffin failed to calm the inflammatory redness and swelling, but tea tree oil succeeded within 10 minutes.
+That’s excellent news, because acne is an inflammatory disease at its root.

-Then you have the user reviews to consider.
-On acne.org, tea tree oil gets a user score of 4.1/5 and 87% of users would recommend it to a friend.
+Then you have the superb user reviews to consider.
+On acne.org, tea tree oil receives a user score of 4.1/5, and 87% of users would recommend it to a friend.

-It’s true that that user reviews for acne products can be tainted by overoptimistic ideas, and businesses simply planting the stories to gain publicity and sales.
-Nevertheless, it’s a promising sign, and most of the acne stories feel genuine.
-Some epic tales include…
+It’s true that user reviews for acne products can be tainted by overoptimistic ideas, and businesses simply planting stories to gain publicity and sails.
+Nevertheless, this is a promising sign, and some particularly epic tales include…

-• A reduced lifespan of acne; tea tree oil dry out active pimples out successfully.
+• A reduced lifespan of acne, as tea tree oil dried out active pimples rapidly.

-• Acne which went away after 24 hours of exposure.
+• Acne which went away within 24 hours of exposure.

-• A “giant, angry pimple” calmed down massively overnight.
+• A “giant, angry pimple” which calmed down massively overnight.

 • Clearing angry acne when nothing else worked.